reactjs/react.dev/content/tutorial/tutorial.md

   }
 ```

-Since the Game is now rendering the game's status, we can refactor the Board's `render` function.
+Since the Game component is now rendering the game's status, we can remove the corresponding code from the Board's `render` method.
 After refactoring, the Board's `render` function looks like this:

 ```js{1-4}
   render() {